 The Netherlands has a long history of series of floods.
-One of the most obvious reason is that the country is originally formed by three large estuaries of the Rhine, the Meuse and the Scheldt river and their other tributaries.
+One of the most obvious reasons is that the country is originally formed by three large estuaries of the Rhine, the Meuse and the Scheldt river, and their other tributaries.
 The 1212 North sea flood may not be the worst floods ever occurred in the country, but it killed around 60,000 people.

-Whenever a flood of this magnitude occurs, no matter how advanced you are, you fell just helpless.
+Whenever a flood of this magnitude occurs, no matter how advanced you are, you feel just helpless.
 It took years to rebuild the flood-affected region.

 9. St. Lucia Flood (AD.1287)

-The main reason of this catastrophe was a combination of a high spring tide and a severe European windstorm and low pressure which led to a rise of water level more than 5.6 meters (18.4 ft) above mean sea level in the north sea.
+The main reason for this catastrophe was a combination of a high spring tide and a severe European windstorm, and low pressure, which led to a rise of water level more than 5.6 meters (18.4 ft) above mean sea level in the north sea.
 St. Lucia flood had a major influence on the subsequent history of the Netherlands.

 8. Yangtze River Flood (1911)

 The Yangtze River Flood is one of the deadliest disasters that China has ever experienced.
-Chang Jiang or the Yangzi, pronounced as Yantze, is the longest river in Asia and the third longest in the world.
-It flows for 6300 km from the Qinghai glaciers in Tibet to the East China sea at Shanghai.
+Chang Jiang or the Yangzi is the longest river in Asia and the third-longest in the world.
+It flows for 6300 km from the Qinghai glaciers in Tibet to the East China Sea at Shanghai.